Spotlight on our brilliant interviewers for 2019

 Biographer, journalist and speech writer, Stephen writes for a wide range of publication and clients in the UK and beyond.
 Feature writer for The Mail, Spectator and Tatler, Stephen also reviews books for The Sunday Times.

 James is an award-winning film-maker, Commissioning Editor for Arts at BBC Radio 4, and the author of ten novels.
 Sidney Chambers and The Shadow of Death was published in 2012, soon followed five more in the Grantchester Mysteries series.
 In 2014, ITV launched Grantchester, a prime-time series starring James Norton.
+His latest book, The Road to Grantchester is out now.
 He lives in Edinburgh.

 Jo worked in national newspapers – the Daily Mail, Mail on Sunday and Sunday Telegraph – for 35 years as reporter, news editor, features editor and sports editor.
 He been involved in the Literary Festival since its inception.